top of page

 Jordyn Zimmerman is a passionate educator and disability advocate.
 After being diagnosed as autistic at a young age, she did not receive access to augmentative communication until the age of 18.
 That arduous journey fuels her beliefs around leveraging tools and supports to drive change.
 She now thrives on boldly showing up and redefining what is possible in learning spaces and throughout the broader community — and has personal experience challenging the status quo, which is featured in the 2021 documentary, This Is Not About Me

 Jordyn earned her Bachelor's degree in Education Policy from Ohio University and her Master's of Education at Boston College.
-She is currently pursuing her Master's of Business Administration.
+Most recently, she earned her Master's of Business Administration at Quantic School of Business and Technology.

 What People Are Saying